dmytrodanylyk/dmytrodanylyk/articles/Concurrent Database Access.md

 Concurrent Database Access
 --------------------------

 I wrote small article which describe how to make access to your android database thread safe.
+Sample project is available [here][7].

 ----------